pluralsight/pando-rfcs/text/0000-icons.md

 >**This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with a TVA library to understand, and for somebody familiar with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.**

-SVG icons provided by designers are programmatically optimized and the syntax is modified based on the use case (such as removing `xmlns` attributes for inline).
+SVG icons provided by designers are placed in the `src/svg` folder, then programmatically optimized using `svgo` and saved to `build/svg`.

-To allow for flexible control over color, `currentColor` is assigned to the fill and/or stroke colors as appropriate (assuming single-color icons.
-All others can be exempted from this step).
+To allow for control of the color via CSS by inheriting the foreground color, `currentColor` is assigned to the `fill` and/or `stroke` colors by a build script as appropriate (this assumes single-color icons).

-Icon files are then converted to a more framework-specific syntax (jsx by default) with one additional folder to specify the framework (e.g., `@pluralsight/icons` for React jsx - since it is the default, `@pluralsight/icons/svelte` for Svelte, etc.).
+Icon files are then converted to framework-specific syntax (React by default) using `babel` (and potentially other tools in the future) with one additional folder to specify each framework (e.g., `@pluralsight/icons` for React jsx - since it is the default, `@pluralsight/icons/svelte` for Svelte, etc.).

-Accessibility attributes will be provided with fitting content such that it supports the default scenario.
-In this case, a descriptive `aria-label` is sufficient.
+Each icon will have, by default, a descriptive `aria-label` attribute.
+**TO DO: How to change or ignore**

-Any additional, structured styling would be provided by the `headless-styles` package.
+Any additional properties (including styling) can be provided by the `headless-styles` package.

 Individual exports with no side effects should be created for each icon such that they are tree shakeable.

-The optimized SVG icons will be made available using the `files` attribute of package.json to allow usage by any consumer we don't directly support.
+The optimized SVG icons in `dist/svg` will be made available using the `files` attribute of package.json to allow usage by any consumer we don't support.

+Since the provided variable represents the icon imagery, and is used as an inline svg (or img) element, we can safely change the underlying implementation without affecting the API.

 # Drawbacks